 The finances of facial hair

 Beards have risen in popularity in recent years.
 Though the trend actually began back in 2011, the increase in beard wearers has been largely attributed to the preferences of high-profile male celebrities, several of whom sported full beards during the 2013 awards season.
 Since this point, beards have really taken off.
-According to YouGov, from August of 2011 to November 2016 there was a big uplift in the amount of men sporting facial hair, with figures rising from 37% to 42% overall.
+From August of 2011 to November 2016 there was a big uplift in the amount of men sporting facial hair, with figures rising from 37% to 42% overall.
 This means that around 18% of British men now have full beards, and a further 17% sport some stubble.

-However, leaving your facial hair to grow free doesn’t necessarily come without costs.
-A monthly beard trim at a barber costs on average £10, though you could cut costs by learning to do this yourself at home.
-For this you’ll at least need a good pair of professional barber’s scissors, and potentially an electric trimmer.
 Then, there’s products.
-Depending on your hair growth, you’ll need to shampoo and condition your beard hair every now and again, comb it regularly, moisturise your skin while it grows to avoid itchiness and perhaps even apply a beard oil.
+Depending on your hair growth, you’ll need to shampoo and condition your beard hair every now and again, comb it regularly, moisturise your skin while it grows and perhaps even apply a beard oil.
+Many people use beard oil to help combat the itchiness that comes with the new growth, making it a near necessity for many.
 To a point, beard care products cost as much as you’re prepared to spend, but can be an unexpected expense for those unaccustomed to facial grooming.

 The cost of being clean-shaven